 Though Dueñas says you can probably skip coming to the salon for a treatment, she doesn’t recommend skipping a cut.
 In fact, she tells me that losing some length is one of the only things you can really do to help salvage the hair—especially after a harsh color treatment.
 Her rule of thumb: Get a cut or trim immediately (or at least within a week) after getting your hair colored to seal the ends.
 Then make it a habit to come in about every eight weeks or so afterward.

 “An analogy I always use about hair is that it’s like a rope.
 Once the ends have been torn or damaged, they’ll start to unravel.
 The same goes for your hair—once your ends are compromised, that damage will continue to work its way up the strand, and there’s really no product or remedy that can truly seal that.
-A cut is the only option.”
+A cut is the only option,” says Dueñas.

 Use Multi-Tasking Formulas

 The only other product Dueñas really recommends as you nurse your bleached hair back to health?
-A high-quality *clear* oil like Paul Mitchell's Rare Oil Treatment Light ($43).
-Unlike other oils like argan (which can be tinged yellow and stain bleached hair) or coconut oil (which has a hard time penetrating the follicle), Dueñas tells me that marula oil has the unique capability of penetrating deep into the hair’s cuticle for ultimate healing and repair.
-So in addition to spritzing in a do-it-all leave-in like Unite’s, Dueñas also suggests running two to three drops of oil through damp ends post-wash and pre-style, as well.
+A high-quality clear oil like Luseta Beauty Marula Oil Hair Treatment ($28).
+Unlike other oils like argan (which can be tinged yellow and might stain bleached hair), Dueñas tells me that marula oil has the unique capability of penetrating deep into the hair’s cuticle for ultimate healing and repair.
+So in addition to spritzing in a do-it-all leave-in like Luseta Beauty's, Dueñas also suggests running two to three drops of oil through damp ends post-wash and pre-style, as well.

 “If you have just received a lightening service and you’re not happy with the color or something needs to be adjusted, it’s best to wait at least a couple of weeks so that your hair can get a break—you just can’t highlight your hair so close together in time.
 Instead, wait it out and then go back and see what the options are for color adjustment without using bleach.
 There are plenty of ammonia-free options that can brighten or change the tone,” says Dueñas.